Fantasy Touches & Targets: Todd Gurley dominates

 13 targets, 2 catches, 61 yards, TD

-Josh Doctson hit a season-high in targets by a long shot, more than doubling his previous high-mark of seven.
+Josh Doctson hit a season-high in targets by a long shot, nearly doubling his previous high-mark of seven.
 He only managed to secure two catches on a wild 13 targets, but made them count with a 48-yard touchdown.
-Doctson has flashed some major big play ability in what is essentially his first season of true NFL action.
+Doctson has flashed some major big-play ability in what is essentially his first season of true NFL action.
 He will be a popular breakout candidate in 2018, but there will be questions regarding Kirk Cousins' status and how much volume Doctson can earn in a passing game that spreads the ball around.

 Keelan Cole